Wine supper: The Gilbert Scott and Langmeil Winery culinary journey

 A semi-soft Cashel Blue followed, paired with a decent glass of sophisticated 2008 Blacksmith Cabernet Sauvignon; and to conclude, a refreshing vanilla pannacotta with blood orange, passion fruit and orange Garibaldi.
 The dessert wine, a glass of 2011 Live Wire Eden Valley fizzy demi-sec riesling, was lightly revitalising but far from the excellence of the reds.

 It was a night of quality, with some really good food and some really good wine, but not many surprises: Wareing shines with classic dishes and Langmeil with full-bodied reds.

 The Gilbert Scott: 48/60

 Photos: Laura Denti

-For further information on Lagmeil Winery click here.
+For further information on Lagmeil Winery visit their website here.

-To book a table at The Gilbert Scott, St Pancras Renaissance Hotel, Euston Road, London, NW1 2AR, call 020 7278 3888 or enquire here.
+To book a table at The Gilbert Scott, St Pancras Renaissance Hotel, Euston Road, London, NW1 2AR, call 020 7278 3888 or visit their website here.